alsalafiyyah/alsalafiyyah.github.io/_posts/walabara/2020-09-19-rule-on-calling-to-unity-with-false-beliefs.md

 layout: post
 publisher: alsalafiyyah@icloud.com
 title: Ruling on the call to rapprochement between religions
-hijri: Safar 02, 1442 AH
+hijri: Safar 02, 1442
+date: 2020-09-19
 lang: en
 locale: en
 note: true
-category: [walabara, sects, fatwas]
+category: [fatwas, sects]
-source: "Fatawa Al-Lajnah Al-Da'imah of KSA no. 7807-2"
+source: "Fatawa Al-Lajnah Al-Da'imah of KSA, Fatwa no. 7807, Question 2"
-excerpt: "Druze, Al-Nusayriyyah, Al-Isma'iliyyah and those who follow them such as Babists and Baha'is have manipulated the religious texts; legislated for themselves what Allah has not permitted for them; and imitated the Jews and the Christians in their distortions"
+excerpt: "Druze, Nusayriyyah, Ismailiyyah and those who follow them such as Babists and Baha'is have manipulated the religious texts; legislated for themselves what Allah has not permitted for them; and imitated the Jews and the Christians in their distortions"
 muftis:
   chairman:
     - name: Shaykh Abdul-Aziz ibn Baz